 - Use Reddit ads: Self-explanatory.
 I’ll just add that with Reddit, you can target content, conversations, and subreddits, allowing you to be extremely focused with your paid media spend.

 - Monitor brand mentions: You can do this with most social intelligence platforms.
-I use Crimson Hexagon for a lot of reasons.
+I use Brandwatch for a lot of reasons.
 Outside of brand monitoring, you can also run an analysis on all Reddit content to better understand emerging trends, conversations, volume, etc. Filtering this data can also uncover whitespace that your brand can latch on to and own–see below as an example.

 - Share your content: Obvious, but quick caveat.
 Content should not come from marketers or PR people.
 It needs to come from employees–executives, the founder, subject matter experts, engineers, data scientists, product managers, and everyone else in between.
 And it goes without saying that content cannot be promotional or self-serving–another obvious point, yet ignored all the time.